gitlabhq/gitlab-ci/doc/installation.md

     sudo apt-get upgrade

 **Note:**
-Vim is an editor that is used here whenever there are files that need to be edited by hand.
-But, you can use any editor you like instead.
+During this installation some files will need to be edited manually.
+If you are familiar with vim set it as default editor with the commands below.
+If you are not familiar with vim please skip this and keep using the default editor.

     # Install vim
     sudo apt-get install -y vim
+    sudo update-alternatives --set editor /usr/bin/vim.basic

 Install the required packages: